Italian Recipe Book

 Place it in a food processor together with pine nuts and cheese.

-1 garlic clove, ¼ cup Parmesan cheese, 2 tbsp Pecorino cheese, 2 tbsp pine nuts
+1 garlic clove, ¼ cup Parmesan cheese, 2 tablespoon Pecorino cheese, 2 tablespoon pine nuts

 • Add basil leaves, salt and oil.
 Pulse quickly scraping the sides of the bowl.
 Add 1-2 ice cubes or oil cubes that you froze in advance (see extra tips above the recipe).